Dave Dee: Marmalade & Dave Dee

 Beginning in 1987, when DDDBMT had moved to Spain, and Dee was left on his own, Harman began frequently collaborating with the Scottish band Marmalade.
 This collaboration was responsible for two Dave Dee record releases.
 In 1989 they released the single "Scirocco" as Marmalade & Dave Dee.
 Although not an official member, Dave Dee would continue to guest-appear at concerts from then onwards until his death.

 Business career

 After a few charting songs, he then retired from performing and became an A&R manager for Atlantic, Magnet and WEA Records, during which period he was at least partly responsible for their signing AC/DC, Boney M and Gary Numan.

-In 1980, Harman opened and ran a short-lived record company called Double D Records, at 25 Burton Street in London.
+In 1980, Harman opened and ran a short-lived record company called Double D Records, at 25 Bruton Street in London.
 Double D Records was also distributor for Pye Records, and it produced twelve singles between 1980 and 1981.

-Dee also became a businessman and founder committee member for disadvantaged children through the charity Nordoff-Robbins, which he helped found and worked with for over 30 years.
+Dee also became a businessman and founder committee member for disadvantaged children through the charity Nordoff–Robbins, which he helped found and worked with for over 30 years.